The terminology of income, benefits and returns

 The "Cash income and in-kind benefits" bar charts show total cash income and in-kind benefits over time, and the "Sources of returns" pie charts illustrate the ratios between sources of returns.
 The "Disbursements" bar charts show disbursements within conservancies, which also vary considerably.
 While some conservancies pay out substantial cash benefits to households, others provide broader social benefits to resident communities.

-Cash income and in-kind benefits
+Cash income and in-kind benefits in 2019

 Note that the y-axis scale differs between the charts.